1910 Society, The

 This award is earned when a Scout hikes, paddles, bikes, or rides horseback for at least 50 miles over five consecutive days, performs 10 hours of service, and completes the 50-Miler Award application.

 The ham radio station of the World Scout Bureau Global Support Centre in Kuala Lumpur, Malaysia.
-See "HB9S," "Jamboree-on-the-Air," and "K2BSA."
+See also “HB9S” and “K2BSA.”

 A Venturer appointed by the crew Advisor and president to chair a crew activity or project.

 The use of this term is not recommended.
 See "Scouter" and "adult volunteer."